mr-keep-it-simple/slate/source/notes.md

 - Mon 02-11: 2hrs Building static html version.
 New documentation added.
 Dark theme added
 - Tue 03-11: 2hrs Continuation of documentation.
 Load and Upload methods added to CloudStore doc
 - Wed 04-11: 2hrs Discussion of structure, layout, styling and further dev tasks.
 Modification of layout and further styling
-- Thu 05-11: 1hr Contuation of documentation and tidying up of code examples to change from Greenhouse to Shopping List
+- Thu 05-11: 1.5hrs Continuation of documentation and tidying up of code examples to change from Greenhouse to Shopping List

-## Control Panel observations

-- When using the File Uploader tool and I add too many files I get the error: ERROR: You have reached your maximum number of files so this file will be discarded.
-  This message is a little confusing as it doesn't tell you what file(s) will be discarded.

-- When using the File Uploader tool there is no back button to get back to the control panel home screen

-- When pressing delete could we have a dialog confirm box before the deletion process occurs?

-- The font for the filename and data file info
+- Mon 09-11: 4.5hrs Added Media documentation, corrected mistakes and extended Data File documentation.
+Added documentation for new dashboard UI